gbif/parsers/assets/DateParsingDocumentation.md

 is written in text as opposed to its numerical value.

 ### ThreeTenNumericalDateParser
-The `ThreeTenNumericalDateParser` contains a predefined set of date formats built on top of the [Threeten Backport](http://www.threeten.org/threetenbp/) project.
+The `ThreeTenNumericalDateParser` contains a predefined set of date formats originally based on the [Threeten Backport](http://www.threeten.org/threetenbp/) project.
 The set of predefined date formats can be seen as a set of 3 different types of format:

- * Nom ambiguous formats e.g. ISO based date formats
+ * Unambiguous formats e.g. ISO based date formats
  * Possibly ambiguous formats with preference e.g. 2.6.2016 as used Germany
  * Possibly ambiguous formats e.g. 6/2/2016